Want a Quick Overview?

 Contact: Graduate Program Director

-(Fall only - February 15th); NOTE: If you are a new graduate student and you intend to apply for a Competitive Graduate Award (CGA), the deadline for having all of your application materials turned in moves up to January 15th.
-If you apply for the CGA but your SIUE application is incomplete, your application for the Competitive Graduate Award will be removed from consideration.
+(Fall only - January 15th); NOTE: If you apply for the CGA but your SIUE application is incomplete, your application for the Competitive Graduate Award will be removed from consideration.

 MASTER OF SOCIAL WORK

 The Department of Social Work offers a curriculum leading to the Master of Social Work degree with concentrations in Micro Practice (individuals, families, small groups) or Macro Practice (neighborhoods, organizations, communities).
 The program is accredited by the Council on Social Work Education, the profession's accrediting agency.
 The MSW program also offers a specialization for School Social Work certification in the State of Illinois.